Vrend/urbit-go/README.md

 # urbit-go
-The abstract board-game Go, now on Urbit (Work in Progress!)
+The abstract board-game Go, now on Urbit

 ## Installation